kex-y/M4000x_LEAN_formalisation/README.md

 * C5.
 Algebra of Limits for Functions
 * C5.
 Continuity of Polynomials
 * C5.
 Intermediate Value Theorem
+* C5.
+Open and Closed Sets
+* C5.
+Uniform Continuity and Convergence

 There are some other reference files too (no need to pay too much attention to them :) )!